Benjovengo/SmartLuxury/docs/Contacts.md

 const contacts = new ethers.Contract(config[network.chainId].contacts.address, Contacts, signer)
 ```

+**Important Note**

+- Only the owner of this contract can add contacts to the list of verified contacts.

 ##### `constructor()`

 The constructor sets the `owner` of the smart contract as the deployer (_msg.sender_).